yassouali/fast.ai_notes/parctical_DL/lecture6.md

         return x
 ```

-So in the code above, we take all the categorical variables, passed them through the embeddings, concatenate all the embeddings and then also the continous variables, passed them through a set of liner layers, with batch norm and dropout in between, and then one final linear layer to get the correct number of ouputs.
+So in the code above, we take all the categorical variables, passed them through the embeddings, concatenate all the embeddings and then also add the continuous variables, passed them through a set of liner layers, with batch norm and dropout in between, and then one final linear layer to get the correct number of outputs.

-## SGD
+##  2. <a name='SGD'></a>SGD

 Let’s work on solving a simple case of Ax + b.
 If we can do this we can apply the technique to other problems as well.